 Medical Imaging Segmentation | Unitlab Annotate

-SAM is both accurate and flexible
+SAM is accurate

 SA-1B contains 1.1 billion masks across 11 million images, making it six times larger than the next biggest open-source dataset, OpenImages v5.
-This scale helps the model generalize well across most domains
+This scale helps the model generalize well across most domains.

 SAM is scalable